Massi-px/LesBonsPlans/README.md

     ```sh
     git clone https://github.com/Rdjaouzi/LesBonsPlans.git
     ```
-2. Navigate to the project directory:
+2. **Open the project in your favorite IDE**:
-    ```sh
-    cd LesBonsPlans
-    ```
-3. Build the project using Maven:
+3. **Run the Docker compose file**:

-    ```sh
+4. **site-annonce**:
-    mvn clean install
+   - mvn clean install
-    ```
+   - run the file db.sql in the database
+   - and deploy the project war in Tomcat 9 server

+5. **APP-GUI**:

 ## Usage

-1. Run the application:
-    ```sh
-    mvn javafx:run
-    ```
-2. Use the search interface to enter keywords, select sites, and set refresh frequency.
+1. Use the search interface to enter keywords, select sites, and set refresh frequency.
-3. View and manage the search results in the listings view.
+2. View and manage the search results in the listings view.

 ## Project Structure